 If you are visiting Long Beach, you will absolutely love the fun and funky vibe which is strong in Long Beach.
 Fly directly into our own airport, skip Los Angeles traffic.
 We like to say hello to our neighbors, and we don't like to live too fast.
 We like our art, music and diversity, and we have friends of every race.
 Due to the history of this city, the current climate will eventually relent, I am confident.
 The backbone of Long Beach has always been working class, art, poetry, tourism, and the celebration of life with music.
 The residents love their weather, cycling, roller skating, skateboarding, and learning the baseline to Sublime songs.

 The Jazz Festival and Navy Base may be gone, they can try to brand the naughty out of our city and replace LBC with LB, but hard as they try, everyone knows that a native Long Beach rapper-Snoop Dog-put this little town on the map.
-For me, it will always be the LBC of April 26, 1992.
-Stay rebel LBC, stay rebel.
+I for one, will not forget the LBC of April 26, 1992.